nsomatrix/microemu/README.md

 ## Building the Project

-MicroEmulator uses Gradle as its build system.
+This version of MicroEmulator uses Gradle as its build system.

 ### Prerequisites